-

 1952

-- Comander Convertible used for Indianapolis 500 pace car with P.O.
+- Commander Convertible used for Indianapolis 500 pace car with P.O.

 Petersen (Exec VP of Studebaker) driving.